 Oakleigh Thorne CEO and Chairman commented, “We have always been dedicated to bringing the best IFC in the industry.
 That started a long time ago with our original systems then 3G, 4G, and now 5G.
 The bandwidth has improved all along the way.
 The next thing is Global Broadband.
 We’ve taken the industry from kilobytes to megabytes to gigabytes.”

-With the 5G network complete, now is the ideal time to discover the power of the Gogo AVANCE platform: which will deliver 5G power, speed, and reliability now, but also prepare your aircraft for the next revolution in global connectivity for business aviation – low-earth orbit (LEO) satellite broadband.
+With the 5G network build complete across CONUS plus expansion into Canada underway, now is the ideal time to discover the power of the Gogo AVANCE platform: designed to enable the connectivity you need today and far into the future.
+Prepare your aircraft today with AVANCE L5 and experience 4G speeds while getting your aircraft ready to harness the power of Gogo 5G speed, bandwidth, and reliability at launch.
+In addition, all AVANCE systems are ready for the next revolution in global connectivity for business aviation – low-earth orbit (LEO) satellite broadband.

 At Gogo, we dream big and design bold solutions.
 Regardless of aircraft size, number of users onboard, or where you fly around the world, Gogo will seamlessly connect you to what matters most from Denver to Florida, Paris to Dubai and everywhere in between.

 Hear from NFL quarterback Russell Wilson on how he believes Gogo 5G will revolutionize inflight connectivity

 Download the ebook to learn how the Gogo 5G network provides seamless, reliable connectivity across the U.S. and Canada.

 Talk to a connectivity consultant